 Stripe.com, which is a responsive site for online payment software.
 I haven’t so much used the site as much as admired and studied the design for its simplicity, solid structure, and eye-catching graphics.

 Gitlab – Open source application backed by a company that has a publicly open business where everything happens online.
 It is a great tool that I use every day to manage my workflow.

 – Matt Harrison, Vice President of Technology

-stripe.com – I really dig what these guys did here.
-Color palette, use of svg images and backgrounds, and overall attention to detail is impressive.
+Stripe.com – I really dig what these guys did here.
+The color palette, use of SVG images and backgrounds, and overall attention to detail is impressive.

 – Geoff Bell, Digital Marketer

-PHP Code Sniffer – https://github.com/squizlabs/PHP_CodeSniffer – Help check and make sure you are following a set of code standards.
+PHP Code Sniffer – https://github.com/squizlabs/PHP_CodeSniffer – Helps check and make sure you are following a set of code standards.

 – Tim Howe, Lead WordPress Developer